Object-ions/Jelly_Belly_Wiki_Client/README.md

 #### Reducers

 Reducers are tested to ensure they correctly handle actions and update the state as expected.
 The `beansReducer`, for instance, is responsible for managing the state related to beans data.
-It handles various actions like `GET_BEANS_SUCCESS` and `GET_BEANS_FAILURE`, updating the state accordingly.
+It handles various actions like `GET_DATA_SUCCESS` and `GET_BEANS_FAILURE`, updating the state accordingly.

 #### Actions

 Action creators are tested to ensure they return the correct action objects.
-For example, actions related to fetching beans data (`getBeansSuccess` and `getBeansFailure`) are tested to verify they create the right action type with the provided payload.
+For example, actions related to fetching beans data (`getDataSuccess` and `getDataFailure`) are tested to verify they create the right action type with the provided payload.

 ### [Running the Tests](#running-the-tests)